 - 1. Parameters that are implicitly set by Rally (e.g. body or request_cache) are not supported (i.e. you should not try to set them and if so expect unspecified behavior). - 2.
 Rally will not attempt to serialize the parameters and pass them as is.
-Always use "true" / "false" strings for boolean parameters (see example below). - body (mandatory): The query body. - response-compression-enabled (optional, defaults to true): Allows to disable HTTP compression of responses.
+Always use "true" / "false" strings for boolean parameters (see example below).

+• body (mandatory): The query body.

+- response-compression-enabled (optional, defaults to true): Allows to disable HTTP compression of responses.
 As these responses are sometimes large and decompression may be a bottleneck on the client, it is possible to turn off response compression. - detailed-results (optional, defaults to false): Records more detailed meta-data about queries.
 As it analyzes the corresponding response in more detail, this might incur additional overhead which can skew measurement results.
 This flag is ineffective for scroll queries. - pages (optional): Number of pages to retrieve.
 If this parameter is present, a scroll query will be executed.
-If you want to retrieve all result pages, use the value "all". - results-per-page (optional): Number of documents to retrieve per page for scroll queries.
+If you want to retrieve all result pages, use the value "all".
+See also the scroll-search operation type. - results-per-page (optional): Number of documents to retrieve per page.
+This maps to the Search API's size parameter, and can be used for scroll and non-scroll searches.
+Defaults to 10

 '''

+{

 "name": "default",

 "operation-type": "search",

 "body": {

 "query": {

 "match_all": {}

 }

 },

 "request-params": {

 "source_include": "some_field",

 "analyze_wildcard": "false"

 }

+}

 '''

-For scroll queries, throughput will be reported as number of retrieved scroll pages per second.
-The unit is ops/s, where one op(eration) is one page that has been retrieved.
+For scroll queries, throughput will be reported as number of retrieved pages per second (pages/s).
 The rationale is that each HTTP request corresponds to one operation and we need to issue one HTTP request per result page.
-Note that if you use a dedicated Elasticsearch metrics store, you can also use other request-level meta-data such as the number of hits for your own analyses.

-For other queries, throughput will be reported as number of search requests per second, also measured as ops/s.
+For other queries, throughput will be reported as number of search requests per second (ops/s).